rcy0228/azure-spring-cloud-training/09-putting-it-all-together-a-complete-microservice-stack/README.md

 1. We have already enabled distributed tracing on our Azure Spring Cloud instance in exercise 1 by adding the `--enable-java-agent` flag to the create command.

-2. Now, you can use the VueJS application on [https://spring-training.azureedge.net/](https://spring-training.azureedge.net/) to generate some traffic on the microservices stack.
+2. Now, you can use the VueJS application on ```https://spring-training.azureedge.net/``` to generate some traffic on the microservices stack.

 >💡 Tracing data can take a couple of minutes to be ingested by the system, so use this time to generate some load.

-3. Navigate to your Azure spring cloud instance and under monitoring select "Application Insights"
+3. Navigate back to Azure Portal, From the resource group **spring-cloud-workshop-<inject key="DeploymentID" enableCopy="false"/>**, select the Azure Spring Cloud instance named **azure-spring-cloud-lab-<inject key="DeploymentID" enableCopy="false"/>** and under monitoring select "Application Insights"

 ![App insights](media/application-insights.png)